TheDragonCode/card-number/README.md

 > * `DragonCode\CardNumber\Formatters\LoyaltyCharFormatter`

 In addition to numeric formatters, you can also use number-letter combinations.
-For example, using the "LoyaltyCharsFormatter" formatter, you can generate a letter code instead of a numeric number, which will be valid when verified by the Luhn's algorithm:
+For example, using the `DragonCode\CardNumber\Formatters\LoyaltyCharFormatter` formatter, you can generate a letter code instead of a numeric number, which will be valid when verified by the Luhn's algorithm:

 ```php
 use DragonCode\CardNumber\CardNumber;